-12.02 The use of the golf course is subject to article 3.03 of the PMCPOA bylaws.
+- 12.01 The general rules of Article 3 also apply to this article. - 12.02 The use of the golf course is subject to article 3.03 of the PMCPOA bylaws.
 All golfers must register in the pro shop.
-No persons other than registered golfers are permitted on the golf course during normal playing hours.
-Fivesomes are allowed only at the discretion of the pro shop staff and will be based on the volume of play.

-12.03 Children/juniors may not play on the golf course until being signed off by pro shop instructional staff.
+No persons other than registered golfers are permitted on the golf course unless during special events in designated areas and approved by the general manager or board of directors.
+Fivesomes are allowed only at the discretion of the pro shop staff and will be based on the volume of play. - 12.03 Children/juniors may not play on the golf course until being signed off by pro shop instructional staff.
 Children up to age 12 shall be accompanied by an adult whenever on, or using, the golf course, driving range or practice green.
-No one under the age of 3 years old shall be permitted on the golf course as a participant or spectator without the consent of the general manager or designee.

-12.04 Offenders of golf course rules will be denied play or be cited and/or fined.

-12.05 Pets are not permitted on the golf course.
+No one under the age of 3 years old shall be permitted on the golf course as a participant or spectator without the consent of the general manager or designee. - 12.04 Offenders of golf course rules will be denied play or be cited and/or fined. - 12.05 Pets are not permitted on the golf course.

-12.06 The golf course may be closed at any time for special events with the approval of the Board of Directors or the general manager.

-12.07 Reservations for individual starting times may be made by a member up to seven days in advance by calling the pro shop.

-12.08 Tournament reservations may be made through the pro shop or the general manager up to a maximum of one year and a minimum of two weeks in advance of the desired date(s).

-12.09 For tournaments, a deposit 14 days in advance is required.
+- 12.06 The golf course may be closed at any time for special events with the approval of the Board of Directors or the general manager. - 12.07 Reservations for individual starting times may be made by a member up to seven days in advance by calling the pro shop. - 12.08 Tournament reservations may be made through the pro shop or the general manager up to a maximum of one year and a minimum of two weeks in advance of the desired date(s). - 12.09 For tournaments, a deposit 14 days in advance is required.
 PMGC (Pine Mountain Golf Club) and proam tournaments are exceptions to this requirement.
 Refunds will be made for cancellation prior to 72 hours of the tournament date.
-Refund of the deposit will be made if the course is closed on the scheduled day of the tournament due to weather or other circumstances.

-12.10 No more than three week-end tournaments will be permitted in any given month.
-A two-day tournament shall be considered as one tournament.

-12.11 Eighteen hole tournaments shall be limited to two hours of starting times.
-Nine hole tournaments shall be limited to three hours of starting times.

-12.12 "Shot gun" starts are not permitted on week-ends.
-Exceptions will be at the discretion of the general manager or his/her designee.

-12.13 Tournaments, other than member tournaments, will require approval of the general manager.
-A request for approval must be made at least two weeks prior to the desired date.

-12.14 No tournament will start prior to 7:00 a.m.

-12.15 Persons using the golf facilities must wear clean, neat golf-appropriate clothing.

-12.16 Spikeless golf shoes, athletic shoes or golf sandals are required on the golf course and the practice putting green.

-12.17 Each player must have a set of golf clubs.

-12.18 Only approved electric or gas-driven golf carts are allowed on the course.
-Operators of golf carts shall have a valid driver's license and proof of insurance.

-12.19 Power-ridden carts shall use cart paths, follow cart directions and stay 40 feet from all greens.

-12.20 Private carts must be approved by the golf manager prior to being driven on the course.
-Trail fees are required.

-12.21 The use of range balls is limited to the driving range.
+Refund of the deposit will be made if the course is closed on the scheduled day of the tournament due to weather or other circumstances. - 12.10 No more than three week-end tournaments will be permitted in any given month.
+A two-day tournament shall be considered as one tournament. - 12.11 Eighteen-hole tournaments shall be limited to two hours of starting times.
+Nine hole tournaments shall be limited to three hours of starting times. - 12.12 "Shot gun" starts are not permitted on week-ends.
+Exceptions will be at the discretion of the general manager or his/her designee. - 12.13 Tournaments, other than member tournaments, will require approval of the general manager.
+A request for approval must be made at least two weeks prior to the desired date. - 12.14 No tournament will start prior to 7:00 a.m. - 12.15 Persons using the golf facilities must wear clean, neat golf-appropriate clothing. - 12.16 Spike less golf shoes, athletic shoes or golf sandals are required on the golf course and the practice putting green. - 12.17 Each player must have a set of golf clubs. - 12.18 Only approved electric or gas-driven golf carts are allowed on the course.
+Operators of golf carts shall have a valid driver's license and proof of insurance. - 12.19 Power-ridden carts shall use cart paths, follow cart directions and stay 40 feet from all greens. - 12.20 Private carts must be approved by the golf manager prior to being driven on the course.
+Trail fees are required. - 12.21 The use of range balls is limited to the driving range.